zswlearner/learngit/readme.txt

-Git is a distributed version control system.
+Git is a distributed system.
+Git is free distributed software under the GPL.